Darxo/Hardened/README.md

 - Add Setting to control the mouse wheel zoom speed during combat
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
-- Hovering over the tile of a any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
+- Hovering over the tile of any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
 - Reduce scroll speed of combat log to 0.5 (down from 15)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)
 - Colorize corpse name in tile tooltips